- You Are In:

 There are a number of cheap and simple to use water saving devices on the market.
 These devices, if properly used, can save water, energy and money.
 Here are a few examples of these devices:

 Dual Flush - Dual flushing systems give you the option to utilise a smaller volume flush instead of the full volume flush all the time, thus saving water.
-These systems cost more than a water hippo, but also give excellent potential for savings.
 Most modern toilets are fitted with a dual flush system anyway, but they can also be retro-fitted to existing systems - any bathroom stockists should be able to do this.

 Shower Timer - This can be very useful in limiting the amount of time you spend in the shower.
 A shower can use a lot of water, particularly in the case of power showers, so by spending less time showering you can save lots of water.
 Plenty of online companies sell specific shower timers, but you could always use a normal timer or stopwatch with an audible alarm.
 It is recommended that showers are reduced to 4 - 5 minutes as this tends to be much shorter than the average time that most people spend in the shower.